Azure-Samples/Synapse/Training/spark-dataframe-tutorial/intro.md

 |641615| en-us|                kahn|    119|khanacademy.org;e...|     khanacademy.org|2019-10-16 12:19:21|
 +------+------+--------------------+-------+--------------------+--------------------+-------------------+
 only showing top 20 rows
 ```

-You can query it with Spark SQL
+You can query using the temporary view with Spark SQL

 ```
 %%sql
 SELECT *